writethedocs/www/docs/conf/na/2016/news/announcing-presentations.md

 or on proprietary enterprise software.
 We’re all the people who care about making better docs.

-So here’s the list of talks.
+So here it is, the [list of talks][talks].
 We’ll be finalizing the schedule soon, and we’ll let you know when it's published.

+[talks]:

+## Reminders and Resources

 In the next few weeks, we'll also be announcing more details of the conference events: the annual hike on Saturday, the writing